 - Funding will not be granted for abstinence-only curriculums.

-- Programs committing to deliver evidence based teen pregnancy prevention programs must implement one of United Way’s preferred curricula: Making Proud Choices!, Reducing the Risk, or Wise Guys.
+- Programs committing to deliver evidence-based teen pregnancy prevention programs must implement one of United Way’s preferred curricula: Making Proud Choices!, Reducing the Risk, Positive Prevention Plus, and/or Wise Guys.

 - Special consideration will be made to sexual violence programs implementing the Safe Dates curricula.